uncledavo/junsite/README.md

 ### To Do
-- [ ] Replace images with "website content" images
-- [ ] Add dates for gigs to grossmargins
-- [ ] Add EP embed to zjsmiles
-- [ ] Add journal entries as accordion with popup or expand - for each (small soundcloud embed, text, tracklist image);
+- [ ] Update mixes as journal entries page, including new tracklist images.
+Should feature accordions with the name of the mix, toggle to see the small embed + description, and tracklist if available
-- [ ] Add the other mediums
+- [ ] Update other mediums page, with embed of the material, title below, stacked (no toggle)
 - [ ] Add new font / think of design
 - [ ] Fix metadata